YagYk/Genai_makeup/README.md

 4. Upload an image and describe your desired look to receive personalized recommendations

-5. Use the chat interface to ask specific questions about makeup and styling
+5. Use chat interface to ask specific questions about makeup and styling

 ## Project Structure